Yoshifanatic1/SNES-ROM-Framework/Framework Readme.txt

 	- !ROMLayout_ExLoROM			- Use the ExLoROM memory map, where banks are mapped to the upper half of $00-$7D/$80-$FF.
 	- !ROMLayout_ExHiROM			- Use the ExHiROM memory map, where banks are mapped to $40-$7D/$C0-$FF.
 	- !ROMLayout_SPC7110ROM			- Use the memory map intended to be used with the SPC7110 chip.
 It's currently not fully implemented.
+	- !ROMLayout_Satelliview		- Use the memory map meant for Satelliview games.
+	- !ROMLayout_Custom			- Not recommended.
+This will use the "NoROM" memory map, meant for any games that do not fall under any of the other memory maps.
 - !Define_Global_ROMType			- Defines whether the ROM contains RAM, SRAM, and/or a custom chip, depending on the define used.
+	- !ROMType_ROM				-\ Indicates whether the cartridge has a combination of ROM, RAM, extra RAM, and/or a custom chip.
+	- !ROMType_ROM_RAM			-|
+	- !ROMType_ROM_RAM_SRAM			-|
+	- !ROMType_ROM_Chip			-|
+	- !ROMType_ROM_RAM_Chip			-|
+	- !ROMType_ROM_RAM_SRAM_Chip		-|
+	- !ROMType_ROM_SRAM_Chip		-|
+	- !ROMType_ROM_SRAM_Chip		-/
+	- !ROMType_SatellaviewGame		- Indicates that a ROM is meant to be a Satelliview game.
+Using this setting will change what cartridge header defines are required.
+It also gives access to the Satelliview registers.
 - !Define_Global_CustomChip			- Controls what custom chip the cartridge has.
 This will affect what hardware register defines you can use.
 Also, some chips will require you to use the $01 or $02 header
 	- !Chip_None				- No custom chip is being used.
 	- !Chip_DSP1				- Use the DSP-1 chip, used in Super Mario Kart and Pilotwings.
 Requires a firmware file to use.